thatcatfromspace/competitive-programming/problems.md

 solution [here](https://leetcode.com/problems/product-of-the-last-k-numbers/submissions/1485543977/)

-## Generate a String With Characters That Have Odd Counts - [LeetCode](https://leetcode.com/problems/generate-a-string-with-characters-that-have-odd-counts)
+## Generate a string With characters that have odd counts - [LeetCode](https://leetcode.com/problems/generate-a-string-with-characters-that-have-odd-counts)

 stupidly easy approach. return `n` 'a's if `n` is odd, else return `n - 1` 'a's followed by one 'b'.

+## Maximum height of triangle - [LeetCode](https://leetcode.com/problems/maximum-height-of-a-triangle)

+we need to find the maximum height achieved by starting with either of the balls (red and blue).

+my (quite elegant) solution [here](https://leetcode.com/problems/maximum-height-of-a-triangle/solutions/6180055/c-5-liner-recursion-beats-100/)

 # Binary search trees